COVID-19 Safety Precautions - Please click here to view the measures Total Image Beauty Academy is taking for the safety of our students.

 Title IX

-Total lmage Beauty Academy (TIBA) is committed to providing an environment that is free from discrimination and harassment based on a protected characteristic, and retaliation for engaging in a protected activity.
-TIBA values and upholds the equal dignity of all members of its community and strjves to balance the rights of the parties in the complaint process durang what is often a difficult time for everyone involved.
-To stay in compliance with federal, state, and local civll rights laws and regulations, and to affirm its commitment to fairness and equity in all aspects of the education program TIBA has developed procedures that provide a quick fair, and unbiased process for those involved in a allegation of discrimination or harassment on the basis of a protected characteristic, and for al:egations of retalialion. ln accordance with Title lX of the Education Amendments of 1972, TIBA prohibits discrimanation based on sex, including sexual harassment and sexual violence, and promptly anvestigates when allegations of sex discrimination are made by a member of TIBA’S community.
+To stay in compliance with federal, state, and local civil rights laws and regulations, and to affirm its commitment to fairness and equity in all aspects of the education program TIBA has developed procedures that provide a quick fair, and unbiased process for those involved in a allegation of discrimination or harassment on the basis of a protected characteristic, and for allegations of retaliation.

-The Title IX Coordinator has the primary responsibility for coordinating the School’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation that is prohibited under Title lX.
+The Title IX Coordinator has the primary responsibility for coordinating the School’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation that is prohibited under Title IX.

-Formal complaints or notice of alleged policy violations, or inquiries about or concerns regarding Title lX
+Formal complaints or notice of alleged policy violations, or inquiries about or concerns regarding Title IX may be made internally to:

 Michael Hechme

-Title lX Coordinator and
+Title IX Coordinator and

 School Director